 Seamless Cultural Conventions

-Regional options such as currency and date format are appropriately set based on the locale you choose.
+Regional options, such as currency and date format, are appropriately set based on the locale you choose.
 World-wide script support is available independent of your locale, so multilingual browsing no longer requires font installation or settings updates.

 Multilingual Experience and Deployment (Multilingual Family)